 Professional experience is recommended, but not required to gain admission.

 No admissions interviews will be required for this degree.
 Following a faculty review of completed applications, the most qualified candidates will receive offers of admission.
 All admitted students will be invited to USD to meet with leadership studies faculty, student affairs professionals, and current students and to interview for assistantships if interested.
 Admitted students who live outside California and surrounding states (Arizona, Oregon, Washington, Utah, or Nevada) will have the option of submitting a video and participating in a phone interview for assistantships.
 However, out-of-state students are strongly encouraged to attend the campus visit, if possible.
-The 2015 Admitted Student Campus Visit will be on Friday, February 20th.

 English Language Proficiency Requirements